divin/divin.github.io/_posts/2021-03-21-covid-data-in-polar.md

 In the video, Professor Mike Merrifield explains the history and usefulness of the _Nightingale Diagrams_, popularized by Florence Nightingale, who lived in 19th century England.
 I found this very interesting so I visited the website of the _Federal Statistical Office of Germany_ where you can download the current [data of deaths in Germany](https://www.destatis.de/DE/Themen/Gesellschaft-Umwelt/Bevoelkerung/Sterbefaelle-Lebenserwartung/Tabellen/sonderauswertung-sterbefaelle.html) from 2016 to mid-March 2021.

-Somehow the guys over there thought it would be a smart idea to seperate thousands not with a comma "," or a dot "." (which is bit more used in Germany) but with a space " ".
-This basically means every number is recognized as a `String` and not as a number (like `int` or `float`).
-After cleaning this up, I plotted the data via `Python` and `matplotlib` and get the following:
+I plotted the data via `Python` and `matplotlib` and get the following:

 {:refdef: style="text-align: center;"}
 [![](/assets/images/blog/Death_Rate_Day.png){:height="75%" width="75%"}](/assets/images/blog/Death_Rate_Day.png)